Arthur George Allan WALTERS

 Home Town: Not yet discovered

-Schooling: British Grammar School
+Schooling: British Grammar School, England.

 Occupation: Police Constable

-Died: Killed In Action, Pozières, France, 16 August 1916
+Died: Killed In Action, Pozières, France, 19 May 1918

 Cemetery: Heilly Station Cemetery

 Grave II.
 H. 2.
-INSCRIPTION GOD GIVE ME PATIENCE AND STRENGTH BELOVED UNTIL WE MEET AGAIN EDIE
+INSCRIPTION -GOD GIVE ME PATIENCE AND STRENGTH BELOVED UNTIL WE MEET AGAIN EDIE

 Memorials: Australian War Memorial Roll of Honour, Surry Hills NSW Police Force Roll of Honour WW1